PyMVPA/PyMVPA/doc/source/glossary.rst

     'voxel' term is not appropriate and therefore MVPA in this context stands for the more general term *multivariate pattern analysis*.

+  Neural Data Modality
+    A reflection of neural activity collected using some available instrumental method (\eg EEG, :term:`fMRI`).

   Processing object
    Most objects dealing with data are implemented as processing objects.
 Such